mx-alex/mx/README.md

 # mx
-MS Excel and MUMPS database works togethe
+MS Excel and MUMPS database work togethe

 (MUMPS is an acronym for the Massachusetts General Hospital Utility Multi-Programming System, also known as M)